The Dell – CampingPopular REVIEWED AND VERIFIED!

 Wagter made sure he made friends with Nico – not only was Nico the one feeding the humans all weekend, but also the dog, bushbuck, ostriches, crabs and fish.
 The fish loved the bait but would not bite.
 Wagter slept in front of the tent used by Nico and Rennie.

 Will we go back?
-Yes – and we did go back almost a year later!
+Yes – and we did go back less than a year later!